 Primary care networks (PCNs) were established in 2019, bringing together nearly all general practices in England into local groups to provide additional services to patients.
-PCNs were designed to support general practice in the face of growing pressures, enable a wider range of services to be provided in the community and improve local population health.1 The creation of PCNs was supported by a 5-year commitment to significant new investment, to be spent on additional staff and delivering services specified by NHS England.2
+PCNs were designed to support general practice in the face of growing pressures, enable a wider range of services to be provided in the community and improve local population health.
+The creation of PCNs was supported by a 5-year commitment to significant new investment, to be spent on additional staff and delivering services specified by NHS England.
+PCNs was supported by a 5-year commitment to significant new investment, to be spent on additional staff and delivering services specified by NHS England.

 PCNs are also intended to help general practice address health inequalities.
 PCNs are asked to appoint a health inequalities lead, deliver a project addressing inequalities locally and consider inequalities in their wider work.
-People living in more deprived areas are more likely to experience ill health than people in more affluent areas, and generally need more health care.^{3,4} But general practices in more deprived areas on average have lower funding and staffing relative to these higher patient needs - a persistent 'inverse care law'.6 In 2018/19, as PCNs were created, there was evidence of widening gaps in the distribution of funding, workforce and other resources for general practice, resulting in practices in areas of higher socioeconomic deprivation being inadequately resourced to meet greater patient need.6
+People living in more deprived areas are more likely to experience ill health than people in more affluent areas, and generally need more health care.
+But general practices in more deprived areas on average have lower funding and staffing relative to these higher patient needs - a persistent 'inverse care law'.
+In 2018/19, as PCNs were created, there was evidence of widening gaps in the distribution of funding, workforce and other resources for general practice, resulting in practices in areas of higher socioeconomic deprivation being inadequately resourced to meet greater patient need.